ClickCease

 • Score the AUDIT accurately.

-• Interpret results and discuss them with the patient.
+• Discuss results and recommendations with the patient.

-• Document the AUDIT score, responses, and any follow-up actions.
+• Document the AUDIT score, responses, and any follow-up actions taken.

 • Review documentation for compliance with HIPAA regulations.